Skip to content

 By default, this option is enabled.
 When enabled, your imports will be scanned for exported fragments.

-@0no-co/graphqlsp and the gql.tada check command will issue warnings when you're missing imports to a GraphQL fragment exported by another module.
+The TypeScript plugin and the gql-tada check command will issue warnings when you're missing imports to a GraphQL fragment exported by will run a diagnostic that issues warnings when any imports statements don't import a GraphQL fragment exported by another module.

 This is important to help with fragment co-location as many component modules may export fragments that you should be importing and use in the importer's GraphQL documents.